New Jersey Compulsory Education Laws

 Regardless of the state, children of a certain age are required to attend school or an acceptable educational alternative, such as homeschooling.
 State compulsory education laws differ, however, in the age range and exeptions to the rules.
 In New Jersey, compulsory education applies to children between the ages of six and 16.
 Home schooled children must receive an education that is equal to what they would otherwise receive in a public school.

 The basics of New Jersey's compulsory education laws are listed in the following box.
-See FindLaw's Compulsory Education section for additional articles and resources.
+See FindLaw's Compulsory Education section for additional articles and resources, including Exemption and Court Cases on Compulsory Education.

 |Code Section||18A:38-25, et seq.|